goinnn/django-deep-serializer/README.rst

 How to use
 ==========

-The idea is get to have a serializer and a deserializer that this allow define some rules with a very few lines.
+The idea is get to have a serializer or/and a deserializer implemented with very few lines.
+These have to be able to define some "rules".
-There are three examples in the `example project <https://github.com/goinnn/django-deep-serializer/blob/master/example/example/app/serializer.py>`_.
+There are four examples in the `example project <https://github.com/goinnn/django-deep-serializer/blob/master/example/example/app/serializer.py>`_.
 E.g.:

 ::